 Plus this diner has its very own pumpkin patch that you can actually pick pumpkins at in the middle of the city!

-South Street Seaport’s amazingly over-the-top pumpkin arch is back!
+South Street Seaport’s amazingly over-the-top pumpkin arch is always a yearly Halloween-time classic!
 At 10 feet tall, it’s the perfect place to get a fall photo (and it especially magical at night when it’s all lit up)!
+What could be better than the combination of fall colors and picturesque views of the river?
+It’s the perfect spot for a crisp autumn breeze and some Halloween photo ops!

 10. Carroll Gardens, Brooklyn